 What Every Musician Needs to Know About the Body

-As a licensed Andover Educator, I teach both private Body Mapping lessons as well as the six hour course, What Every Musician Needs to Know About the Body.
+As a licensed Body Mapping Educator, I teach both private Body Mapping lessons, workshops of any length, as well as the complete six hour course, What Every Musician Needs to Know About the Body.
 The course outline is as follows:

 - Hour 1: Training our senses, movement and attention

 - Hour 2: The six places of balance in the body

 - Hour 4: The arm structure and movement at all 4 joints